 In 2016 Veritas joined the RBA.
 Veritas has voluntarily adopted the Responsible Business Alliance (RBA) Code of Conduct and subsequently applied the code to our supply chain and some of our Tier 1 suppliers.
-More recently, Veritas qualified as a regular member of the RBA.
+In 2018, Veritas qualified as a Regular Member of the RBA.

 The RBA Code of Conduct is a set of standards on social, environmental and ethical issues in the electronics industry supply chain.
 The standards set out in the Code of Conduct reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labor Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.